 The Bible, obviously, is geared toward spiritual, transcendent things.
 Jesus said “my kingdom is not of this world”.
 Should we rely on the Bible, then, as a text that drives science (which is the study of the natural world)?

-This tension we find at the heart of the old earth/young earth controversy.
-Young Earth creationists urge that the Hebrew word translated “day” (yom) used in Genesis means a “literal” 24-hour day.
+Some people urge that the Hebrew word translated “day” (yom) used in Genesis to describe the “days” of creation means a “literal” 24-hour day.
 Yom certainly does have that meaning, but (like most Hebrew words) yom also has other meanings.

 While some people urge a literal translation of the Hebrew word, yom, the challenge is that yom has more than one “literal” meaning.
-Yom has the following meanings (among many others):
+Yom has the following meanings (at least):

-- period of light (as contrasted with the period of darkness);
+• the period of daylight (as contrasted with the period of darkness);

 The reason that yom can mean so many things is that Hebrew has a limited vocabulary.
-Hebrew words often have to have various different meanings because of the rather small Hebrew vocabulary.
+Hebrew words often have different meanings because of the limited number of Hebrew words.
 A single Hebrew word often has a number of different meanings as a result.
-The particular meaning in a given sentence or phrase needs to be determined from context.
+Therefore, the particular meaning in a given sentence or phrase needs to be determined from context.
 (Wikipedia)

 English is a more precise language than Hebrew (in the sense that English has a much larger vocabulary), but even English words have multiple meanings.
-We even have a word for this phenomenon: we call them homonyms.
+We even have a word for words that have multiple meanings: we call them homonyms.

 Frank Turek says, “Words don’t have meanings; they have usages.
 They only have meanings in their usage.”
 (See The Bible and the Age of the Universe) As an example, he asks what the word, bark, means.
-Out of context, we don’t know whether he means the bark of a tree or the bark of a dog.
-How the word is used in a given context suggests what it means.
+Out of context, we don’t know whether it means the bark of a tree or the bark of a dog.
+How the word is used in a given context tells us what it means.

 Here’s the thing, though, and this is where context and understanding the text is of vital importance: Even if yom should be translated as a 24-hour day in Genesis 1, we still don’t know how old the Earth is based on Genesis 1.
 This is so because the days don’t show up until verse 3.